Quick Links

 Reception Class Admissions

-Your Local Authority will have a Starting Schools booklet detailing the processes and schools available within their authority.
-This may be accessible on their website.
-Details about All Saints’ will be found in the Lewisham Starting Schools guide.
 If you are applying for a church place (Foundation Place) you will need to fill in a supplementary form which your local clergy should complete and return to school.
 This can be obtained from the school or is available below in section under Prospective Parents.

 Casual admissions and admissions during the year